bengtan/bengtan.github.io/content/blog/whats-in-email-tracking-links-and-pixels/index.md

 I was surprised again.

-Here are the URLs and the effect on blog length.
+Here are the URLs and the effect on blob length.

 | URL  | URL length | Blob length (Buttondown) |
 | --- | --- | --- |